ga-curriculum/stacks-in-java/README.md

 1. Explain the concept of stacks and their LIFO (Last In, First Out) operation.
 2. Understand and implement basic operations on stacks: push, pop, and peek.
-3. Describe queues and their FIFO (First In, First Out) principle.
-4. Implement operations on queues and understand the concept of double-ended queues.

 ## Lesson Overview